hyderakhanjs/ingest_calculator/README.md

 - Once connected the files should show up in the left nav bar and you should be able to copy / paste the path to each file in the code.
 - This script will also produce two merged_index.csv and merged_ilm.csv .
 You need to provide a path in your code on where to drop these files
 - Keep in mind that the daily ingest number for each ILM policy is the number of disk.
 You will have to manually calculate the raw size using a compression factor based on your use case
 - The calculations are only done for the primary shards and do not include data for replicas.
+- Run the first notebook fragment.
+It should take longer to run.
+Once completed, run the second notebook fragment which should be much quicker